webJose/wj.ObjectComparer/README.md

 ObjectComparer oc = new ObjectComparer(typeof(MyModel), typeof(MyModel));
 ```

 While rather simple, the syntax for same-type object comparison looks odd and rather ugly, and even the different-type syntax feels a bit cumbersome.
-Therefore, the above is usually *never* the preferred way, which brings us to the second way to create the comparers.
+Therefore, the above is usually *never* the preferred way, which brings us to the second way to create the comparers:

 ```c#
 //An object comparer to compare objects of different types.